hholk/vibed-yt-viewer/status.md

   - **Page Structure (`src/app/video/[videoId]/page.tsx`):**
     - Server component fetches the current video's full details using `fetchVideoByVideoId`.
     - Fetches a sorted list of all videos (ID, VideoID, Title, Channel, Importance, CreatedAt, UpdatedAt) using `fetchAllVideos` and a `navVideoSchema` for navigation purposes.
-    - Passes fetched data to `VideoDetailClientView`.
+    - Passes fetched data to the client page component for rendering.
-  - **Client View (`src/components/video-detail-client-view.tsx`):**
+  - **Client View (`src/features/videos/components/video-detail-client-view.tsx`, removed during 2025-02 refactor):**
-    - Renders detailed video information in a structured layout.
+    - Previously rendered detailed video information with navigation controls.
-    - Implements "Previous" and "Next" navigation buttons.
-    - Enables keyboard navigation (ArrowLeft for previous, ArrowRight for next).
+    - Functionality now lives directly in `src/app/video/[videoId]/VideoDetailPageContent.tsx`.
     - Handles UI states for first/last video in the navigation sequence.
-  - **Data Fetching (`src/lib/nocodb.ts`):**
+  - **Data Fetching (`src/features/videos/api/nocodb.ts`):**
     - `fetchVideoByVideoId(id: number)`: Retrieves a single video by its numeric ID.
     - `fetchAllVideos`: Enhanced to accept a `fields` parameter to limit columns fetched from NocoDB, used by `navVideoSchema`.
   - **Schema & Types:**